National Disaster Management Authority (India): Functions and responsibilities

 NDMA also equips and trains other Government officials, institutions and the community in mitigation for and response during a crisis situation or a disaster.
 It works closely with the National Institute of Disaster Management for capacity building.
-It develops practices, delivers hands-on training and organizes drills for disaster management.
+It develops practices, delivers hands-on training and organises drills for disaster management.
 It also equips and trains disaster management cells at the state and local levels.

 NDMA, under the Ministry of Home Affairs can also be assigned with the responsibility for protection of cyber critical infrastructure.
 As a result NDMA has overlapping responsibilities with CERT-IN of MeitY and NCIIPC of the NTRO when it comes to securing critical/non-critical infrastructure.